 P1 5.9 200' Go left at the first bolt, aim for an overlap with a hand crack.
 Climb straight up to a quartz hold (yellow C3), sling a hold, clip 2 bolts then keep a cool head on your way to the Fathom Direct bolt located above the dike and a bit right of the groove.
 Stretch it out to the anchor.

 P2 5.10 200' Step left and enjoy the awesome features as you run it out to the first bolt.
 Pass a crack, and eventually a couple bolts.
 Above the 3rd bolt look left and go clip the first of the 4 bolts that this route shares with Have and Not Need / Laurel Robbins.
 Stretch it out to the anchor.

 P3 5.12 135' Climb straight up to a hole.
 Climb up to another hole, then clip.
 Continue up the groove past more bolts.
 The 4th is a Fathom bolt.
 A tight finger size nut protects you clipping the 5th bolt.
 Climb out the bulge and entering the groove and continue up this technical amazing section of the route passing bolts to a two bolt anchor in the teacup.

-P4 5.10 160' Climb over the bolt protected bulge using cool compression and high stepping then continue up the arcing groove using natural protection to the 2 bolt belay on Mossy Mouse Ledge.
+P4 5.10 160' Climb over the bolt protected bulge using cool compression and high stepping then continue up the arcing groove using well spaced natural protection to the 2 bolt belay on the comfortable and spacious Mossy Mouse Ledge.

 P5 5.12 50' Crux pitch, short & sweet.
 Boulder your way on good holds up past the 2nd bolt.
 Find the 'crucial crystal' and then fire the wild crux.
 The stance and third bolt is higher than I wanted.
 This short pitch packs a bit of a bouldery punch.
 2 bolt anchor.

 P6 5.11 190' 'Two Rivers Country' Climb over the right of the double grooved bulges via awesome technical moves.
 Then run it out to the next bulge and clip high.
 Surmount this bulge via big powerful moves on good holds!
-Climb past a cedar tree.
-Surmount one final bulge and climb to the two bolt anchor.
+Climb past a cedar tree, then one final bulge then up to the two bolt anchor.